-Liquidity risk is the risk that a bank will not be able to fulfil all its payment and repayment obligations on time, as well as the risk that it will at some time be unable to fund increases in assets at a reasonable price, if at all.
+Liquidity risk is the risk that a bank will not be able to meet all its payment obligations on time, as well as the risk that the bank will not be able to fund increases in assets at a reasonable price.

-Responsibility for the day-to-day management of liquidity exposures, the raising of professional funding on the money market and the capital market, and the management of the structural position lies with Rabobank Group's Treasury department.
+Responsibility for the day-to-day management of the liquidity position, the raising of professional funding on the money and the capital markets, and the management of the structural position lies within the Treasury department.
 In keeping with the Basel principles, the policy is aimed at financing long-term loans by means of stable funding, specifically amounts due to customers and long-term funding from the professional markets.
 Rabobank Group's funding and liquidity risk policy also entails strictly limiting outgoing cash flows at the wholesale banking business, maintaining a large liquidity buffer and raising sufficient long-term funding in the international capital market.
-The retail banking division is assumed to be largely self-funding thanks to money raised from customers.
-The division raised more than enough money to fund operations in 2014 given low lending demand.
-Retail savings declined due to prepayments on mortgages.
+The retail banking division is assumed to be largely self-funded using money raised from customers.
+The division raised more than enough money to fund operations in 2017 given low lending demand, while retail savings increased.

-Liquidity risk is an organisation-wide matter and managed by Treasury Rabobank Group.
-Rabobank has developed several methods to measure and manage liquidity risk, including a method for calculating the survival period, i.e. the period that the liquidity buffer will hold up under severe market-specific or idiosyncratic stress.
+Rabobank has developed several methods to measure and manage liquidity risk, including stress scenarios for calculating the survival period, i.e. the period that the liquidity buffer will hold up under severe market-specific or idiosyncratic stress.
 In the most severe stress scenario, it is assumed that Rabobank no longer has access to the capital markets, i.e. no long- or short-term debt can be issued or refinanced.
-During 2014, Rabobank more than satisfies the minimum survival period of three months in all the internally used scenarios.
+During 2017, Rabobank more than satisfies the minimum survival period of three months in all the internally developed scenarios.